-how Public relations can be defined as the techniques and PR strategy used by an individual or company to get information out to the public, especially the media.
+Public relations can be defined as the techniques and PR strategy used by an individual or company to get information out to the public, especially the media.
 The primary goals are to inform the public and media professionals about important company news or events, maintain a brand image, and help with crisis management to minimize fallout.

 To do so effectively, companies need to have a solid PR strategy designed to work towards pre-determined goals and objectives.
 A PR strategy is designed to improve a company’s brand image.
 Good PR should generate coverage for a brand in relevant media outlets, industry publications, podcasts, blogs, and social media platforms.

 In PR, organizations use the POEM model to drive brand awareness, distribute content, engage prospects, and guide them through the PR process.
 The POEM model stands for paid, owned, and earned media.
 Paid media includes everything that a company pays for to gain exposure.
-Some examples can consist of PPC, paid advertisements, sponsored posts, and influencers.
+Some examples of this include PPC, paid advertisements, sponsored posts, and influencers.
 While consumers generally do not like ads, this is the best way to get them to notice a company.
 This is because it can increase traffic, sales, and conversions through clicks and, as a result, increase revenue.

 As the name suggests, owned media is any media channel that is owned and operated by the business itself.
 Owned media can include business websites, blogs, emails, and other assets and owned resources.
 This is the most accessible channel for companies to manage because they have complete control over it.
 It is also considered the most important because it helps companies establish themselves as thought leaders.